clanceyp/youtube-video-gallery/README.md

 This is a very simple plugin to display a group of youtube video links as a gallery.

-If you are using the colorbox plugin this extension will use it and display the videos in a light box.
+If you are using the colorbox or fancybox plugins, this extension will use it and display the videos in a light box.

 ## API

 ### Usage

-Assuming your unordered list looks something like this...
+You can load Youtube videos from a json, or directly from an unordered list e.g...
 ```xml
 <ul class="youtube-videogallery">
     <li><a href="http://www.youtube.com/watch?v=UCOC1YwNwZw">Call me gordie</a></li>